openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 - ``openvino_intel_gna_plugin`` for :doc:`Intel® GNA devices <openvino_docs_OV_UG_supported_plugins_GNA>`.
 - ``openvino_arm_cpu_plugin`` for :doc:`ARM CPU devices <openvino_docs_OV_UG_supported_plugins_CPU>`.

-Depending on what devices are used in the app, the appropriate libraries need to be put to the distribution package.
+Depending on which devices are used in the app, the corresponding libraries should be included in the distribution package.

-As it is shown on the picture above, some plugin libraries may have OS-specific dependencies which are either backend libraries or additional supports files with firmware, etc. Refer to the table below for details:
+As shown in the picture above, some plugin libraries may have OS-specific dependencies which are either backend libraries or additional supports files with firmware, etc. Refer to the table below for details:

-openvino_env\Lib\site-packages\openvino\libs\cache.json" cache.json

 .. tab-set::